Which is the best hot tub brand?

 Cover lift: Quality hot tub covers are made from dense foam and waterproof vinyl, which some adults find difficult to maneuver.
 A cover lift does much of the heavy lifting, and helps to return the cover to a closed position.
 Some cover lift designs mount directly to the spa cabinet and frame or to a surrounding deck, while others are supported by an "understyle" base plate under the spa.
 Depending on the model, a cover lift may require extra clearance on one or more sides of the hot tub.
 Some cover lifts are made from powder-coated steel or power-coated zinc-plated steel, which will rust when scratched.
 Marquis, on the other hand, only sells cover lifts made from powder-coated aluminum that is corrosion-resistant, even when scratched.

 Full-foam insulation: The best hot tub brands offer some form of insulation.
 In colder climates, keeping cold air away from a hot tub’s interior reduces heat loss and saves money on electric bills.
 Spray-foam insulation also solidifies the overall construction and helps the spa to run quieter.
-The Marquis Signature Series includes full-foam insulation and Moisturebloc perimeter wrap as a standard feature for the best cold-weather protection.
-Marquis Vector21 and Celebrity Elite series hot tubs include foam over plumbing insulation, with the option to add full-foam insulation and Moisturebloc™.
-Full-foam insulation is not available on standard Celebrity hot tubs.
-(Celebrity hot tubs sold in the USA feature foam over plumbing insulation.
-Celebrity hot tubs sold outside the USA feature Vap-R-Lock™ low-E wrap insulation, which is sufficient in warmer climates.)
+The Marquis Crown Collection includes full-foam insulation as a standard feature for the best cold-weather protection.
+Vector21 and Marquis Elite series hot tubs include foam over plumbing insulation, with the option to add full-foam insulation.
+Celebrity Hot Tubs also include foam over plumbing insulation, but full-foam insulation is not available.

 In-line sanitation: To kill harmful bacteria and discourage its growth, all hot tubs require some form of sanitation.
 In fact, there is no such thing as a “chemical-free” hot tub.
 As an alternative to adding sanitizer manually, in-line sanitation systems share the burden of sanitation automatically for added convenience.
 The best hot tub bands (like Marquis) offer a dual-cartridge design, either integrated by itself or supplemented by an ozonator system.
 In dual-cartridge systems, the mineral (or conditioner) cartridge lasts for about four months, and the sanitizer cartridge gradually dispenses over the course of four to six weeks.
 The addition of an ozonator further supplements the workload of the in-line system, and is much more effective than UV light systems.
 The best in-line systems, such as Marquis ConstantClean+, combine in-line sanitation and ozonation with Mazzei injection.